patrick-evolabs/wifi-to-iot-raspberry-pi/README.md

 ### Set Up Your Raspberry Pi

-* You need a FAT32-formatted 8GB SD card, power supply, and Ethernet cable.
+* You need a FAT32-formatted 8GB SD card, power supply, Ethernet cable, and a LAN.
 * Follow the instructions [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to write the  Raspbian Jessie Lite image to the Pi.
 * Insert the SD card to the Pi.
-Connect your Pi to the Ethernet and power it up.
+Connect your Pi to the router with the Ethernet cable.
+Connect to your power supply.
 * Follow the instructions [here](https://www.raspberrypi.org/documentation/remote-access/ip-address.md) to find the IP address of the Pi.
+Nmap works well for me.
-* SSH to the Raspberry Pi.
+* SSH into the Raspberry Pi.
+Note that the default username is pi, and the password is raspberry.
+The address should be pi@piAddressOnLan.

 ### Bluetooth Configurations on Raspberry Pi

-Download Pip
+Download pip

 ```
 sudo apt-get install python-pip